FPGAwars/apio/docs/project-file.md

 ### default-testbench

-The optional `default-testbench` option is useful with Apio projects that contain more than one testbench and it allows to specify the testbench that `apio sim` should simulate by default if a no testbench is specified.
+The optional `default-testbench` string option is useful with Apio projects that contain more than one testbench and it allows to specify the testbench that `apio sim` should simulate by default if a no testbench is specified.
 The value of the option is the relative path to the testbench file from the project root dir.

 ```